 Are you making the best use of every moment?

-“A man is the sum of his actions, of what he has done, of what he can do, Nothing else.” – Mahatma Ghandi
+“A man is the sum of his actions, of what he has done, of what he can do, Nothing else.” – Mahatma Gandhi

 Are you making the best use of every moment?

-Being average doesn’t cut it any more.
-Anyone can do average.
+Being average doesn’t cut it if you want to have impact.
 You won’t stand out until you excel.
-So why not do it?
-Aspire to awesome in a field until you are it and it is you.
+And as all of us can excel at something, why not hustle to reach awesome in a field until you are it and it is you?
 Get noticed and remembered.

 Find your discus and practice throwing